CobaltDevel/aegismc/docs/tutorial.md

 Here is a tutorial on how to gain access and play on the server.
 For information and requirements needed to join, see [this page](/server)

 !!! warning
-    If you intend to play on both Java AND Bedrock Editions, please follow the instructions [here](https://link.geysermc.org/method/online) to link your platform accounts, otherwise Discord link conflicts may happen
+    If you intend to play on both Java AND Bedrock Editions, please follow the instructions [here](https://link.geysermc.org/method/online) to link your platform accounts for cross-progression.

-- Join our Discord server by clicking on the Discord footer icon

 - Connect to the server with your Minecraft client.
-For Bedrock Edition, the server port is 25645 You should receive a linking code, which we're going to use next
+For Bedrock Edition, the server port is 25645

-- Send a direct message to the Aegis Bot from Discord containing just that code.

 - You should be ready to play!
 Connect to the server again and you'll have access!